panoply/spx/readme.md

     </div>

     <footer>
-      This will not be touched during navigation
+      This fragment will not be touched during navigations as it's not defined within targets.
     </footer>

   </body>